westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 Syncing disk
 Done.
 ```

-Starting with Linux kernel v5.8.0, regular block devices such as SSDs can also
+As of Linux kernel v5.8.0, *dm-zoned* can use regular block devices (such as
-be used together with zoned block devices with *dm-zoned*.
-In this case,
+SSDs) together with zoned block devices.
+In this case, conventional zones are
-conventional zones are emulated for the regular block device to hold *dm-zoned*
+emulated (so that the regular block device can hold *dm-zoned* metadata and
-metadata and for buffering data.
-When a regular block device is used, the zone
+buffering data).
+When a regular block device is used, the zone-reclaim process
-reclaim process operates by copying data from emulated conventional zones on
+operates by copying data from emulated conventional zones on the regular block
-the regular block device to zones of the zoned block device.
-This dual-drive
+device to zones of the zoned block device.
+This dual-drive configuration can
-configuration can significantly increase performance of the target device
+significantly increase the performance of the target device under
-under write-intensive workloads.
+write-intensive workloads.

-To format a *dm-zoned* target device using an additional regular block device
+Use the following command to format a *dm-zoned* target device that uses an
-and optionally several zoned block devices, the following commands can be used.
+additional regular block device (and, optionally, several zoned-block devices):

 ```plaintext
 # dmzadm --format /dev/nvme2n1 /dev/sdi